adrianmg/adrianmg.github.io/_posts/2018-11-03-favorite-design-books.md

 {:.anchor }
 <img src='{{ "/assets/images/posts/2018/book-04.png" | relative_url }}' srcset='{{ "/assets/images/posts/2018/book-04.png" | relative_url }} 1x, {{ "/assets/images/posts/2018/book-04.png" | relative_url }} 2x'>

 An excellent introduction to the psychology and design decisions behind the day to day objects that surround us.
-I'd recommend you read the book while combining it with others as it can get a bit dense and dull (rhythmically speaking, don't get me wrong.
+I’d recommend you read the book while combining it with others as it can get a bit dense and dull (rhythmically speaking, don’t get me wrong.

 ### Thinking with Type – Ellen Lupton
 {:.anchor }